-Board of Directors Midland Area Community Foundation Midland, Michigan
+Board of Trustees Midland Area Community Foundation Midland, Michigan

-We have audited the accompanying statement of financial position of Midland Area Community Foundation (Foundation) as of December 31, 2010 and the related statements of activities and cash flows for the year then ended.
+We have audited the accompanying statements of financial position of the Midland Area Community Foundation (Foundation) as of December 31, 2011 and 2010, and the related statements of activities and cash flows for the years then ended.
 These financial statements are the responsibility of the Foundation's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The prior year summarized comparative information has been derived from the Foundation's 2009 financial statements and, in our report dated April 14, 2010, we expressed an unqualified opinion on those financial statements.
+The prior year summarized comparative information has been derived from the Foundation's 2010 financial statements and, in our report dated April 15, 2011, we expressed an unqualified opinion on those financial statements.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Organization's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Midland Area Community Foundation as of December 31, 2010, and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Midland Area Community Foundation as of December 31, 2011 and 2010, and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-andrews Looper Favlik PLC
+andrews Sooper Faulik PLC

-Midland, Michigan April 15, 2011
+Midland, Michigan March 30, 2012